Cute Paper Pumpkins Tutorial

 Continue separating the strips, sliding them around so they are next to each other as you go, and threading them onto the brad.

-Now you can fiddle with the strips, arranging them to make your plump little paper pumpkin!
+Now you can spread the strips out more to make your plump little paper pumpkin!

 This is what the bottom of your pumpkin will look like...

-Now push down on the cork stem and hold for a few seconds to smash it down so it looks more like a pumpkin and not a baseball :o)
+Now push down on the cork stem and hold for a few seconds to smash it down so it looks more like a pumpkin and not a baseball 😂

-Wrap a piece of wire around the cork and then twirl it around a pencil to create some little tendrils like pumpkins have.
+Wrap a piece of green florist wire around the cork and then twirl it around a pencil to create some little tendrils like pumpkins have.

 Posted by: Tania | Little Vintage Cottage